nikolaymatrosov/sls-rosetta/examples/go/hello/README.md

 export YC_TOKEN=`yc iam create-token`
 ```

-To deploy the infrastructure, run the following command:
+To deploy the infrastructure, run the following command and confirm the action typing `yes`:

 ```bash
 terraform -chdir=./tf apply